Mitsuwa Marketplace: Products and offerings

 Mitsuwa offers a wide variety of imported Japanese products that are not often available in American grocery stores.
 The store carries a wide variety of ingredients essential in Japanese cuisine, like miso, rice grains, soy sauce, tea, and a variety of dried noodles (e.g. ramen, udon, soba).
 They are sold alongside popular Japanese snacks and drinks.
 For example, Calpis, Pocari Sweat, and Pretz.
 Mitsuwa also pre-packages Japanese convenience food daily, like onigiri, bento, karaage, and sandwiches.
 Mitsuwa NAGOMI, the supermarket's sushi deli, sells a variety of pre-packaged sushi, including inarizushi, makizushi, and nigirizushi.
 For non-food items, Mitsuwa provides Japanese cosmetics, kitchenware, and toiletries.
 They include rice cookers, chopsticks, bento boxes, and Japanese-style dishware.

 Mitsuwa is best known for having food courts and specialty retail stores at most locations.
 The restaurants offer mostly Japanese and other Asian food, such as ramen, katsudon, and tempura.
 Some locations also offer Japanese specialty retail and services with key stores like Books Kinokuniya, Daiso, and Shiseido.
-Some Mitsuwa locations also have stores with Bandai Gashapon vending machines, and One Piece Card Game products and merchandise.
+Others also have stores with Bandai Gashapon vending machines, and One Piece Card Game products and merchandise.

 Festivals and fairs

 At most locations, Mitsuwa hosts a calendar of festivals and fairs.
-Often, they are sales events to promote deals and discounts on goods using free samples, demonstrations, limited supply, and guest celebrities like Japanese comedian Kenji Tamura.
+Often, they are sales events to promote deals and discounts on goods using free samples, demonstrations, limited supply, and guest celebrities like Japanese comedian Tamura Kenji.
 The events have highlighted store brands (i.e. Ito En, Koikeya), specific cuisine (i.e. sake, Berkshire pork), foods from Japanese prefectures and regions (i.e. Hokkaido, Ishikawa, Tōhoku), and anime (i.e. Demon Slayer: Kimetsu no Yaiba, Naruto: Shippuden).

 The New Jersey location hosts an annual summer festival, or natsu matsuri, around August.
 The outdoor event showcases various entertainment filled with music or dance.
 These include bon odori (spiritual circle dance), taiko (percussion), yosakoi (energetic festival dance), hula dancing, and local band performances.
 For food, local vendors sell a variety of savory and sweet food, such as takoyaki, okonomiyaki, and kakigōri.
 They also offer traditional games and activities, like yo-yo balloons, karaoke, and cosplay contests.